jeremytammik/RevitLookup/README.md

 ## Author

-Implemented by the Revit API developement team at Autodesk, and maintained by Jeremy Tammik,
+Implemented by the Revit API developement team at Autodesk.
+Maintained by Jeremy Tammik,
 [The Building Coder](http://thebuildingcoder.typepad.com) and [The 3D Web Coder](http://the3dwebcoder.typepad.com),
 [ADN](http://www.autodesk.com/adn)